| Quote #4

 O, she doth teach the torches to burn bright!

 Do you think this passage where Romeo compares Juliet to a "rich jewel" is good enough to stand on its own as a piece of poetry?
 So did John Gaugh, the author of a seventeenth-century version of "Dating for Dummies."
 In his 1639 book, The Academy of Compliments, Gough "borrows" Romeo's lines and places them in a poem he calls "Encomiums on the Beauty of his Mistress."
 You can compare Romeo's lines (above) to Gough's poem (courtesy of the Folger Shakespeare Library).

 ROMEO [1st Quatrain (4 lines)]

-We talk about this famous passage in "Quotes" for "Love," but it's worth mentioning here because the dialogue between Romeo and Juliet forms a near perfect Shakespearean sonnet (a popular poetic form).
-A Shakespearean sonnet (a.k.a. an English sonnet) has fourteen lines in iambic pentameter.
+This dialogue Romeo and Juliet forms a near perfect Shakespearean sonnet (a popular poetic form).
+A Shakespearean (a.k.a. an English sonnet) has fourteen lines in iambic pentameter.
 There are three quatrains (groups of four lines), followed by a rhyming couplet (two lines) that wraps the poem up.
 Sonnets also feature a "turn" somewhere in the middle or in the final two lines, where the poem takes a new direction or changes its argument in some way.
 This change can be subtle or really obvious.
 Typically, the rhyme scheme of a Shakespearean sonnet is ABAB CDCD EFEF GG but, you'll notice that Shakespeare does something a bit more unusual here by repeating the rhyme "this" and "kiss" in the first and the second quatrains.
 So the rhyme scheme here is ABAB CBCB EFEF GG.